-The brief from the client was to replace the existing house in Lulworth and to increase the accommodation but without losing the character and charm of the original property.
-The site is within an area of Outstanding Natural Beauty and a conservation area and therefore the design needed to respond sensitively to its context whilst providing the modern ‘open plan’ living accommodation our client desired.
+The client had requested the replacement of the existing house in Lulworth while expanding the accommodation without compromising the original property’s character and charm.
+Situated within an area of Outstanding Natural Beauty and a designated conservation area, the design had to be sensitive to its surroundings whilst meeting the client’s desire for modern, open-plan living spaces.

-RB Studios design represents a marriage of traditional and contemporary detailing the character of the original house has been retained whilst providing modern spaces and a highly insulated and well serviced home for the future.
+RB Studio’s design successfully blended traditional and contemporary elements, preserving the character of the original house while providing modern living spaces and a well-insulated, efficiently serviced home for the future

 The house was completed in late 2017.